yext/answers-search-ui/README.md

 ## Pagination Component

+This component is only for Vertical pages.

 The Pagination component allows users to page through vertical search results.
-Pagination requires verticalKey to be provided in the [base configuration](#configuration-options).

 ```html
 <div class="pagination-container"></div>